Google Maps

 Tool Definition Quality

-Each tool has a unique, clearly defined purpose: routing, weather, URL resolution, name resolution, and search.
-No overlap in functionality.
+Each tool has a clearly distinct purpose: routing, weather, URL resolution, name resolution, and place search.
+Even the resolution tools are differentiated by input type (URLs vs. textual queries).
+No significant overlap.

-All tools use a consistent verb_noun pattern (compute_routes, lookup_weather, resolve_maps_urls, resolve_names, search_places) with snake_case throughout.
+All tool names follow a consistent verb_noun pattern with underscores (compute_routes, lookup_weather, resolve_maps_urls, resolve_names, search_places).
+No mixing of conventions.

 Available Tools